 - PAN Card is a must-have to make any financial transactions in India.

-- PAN Card acts as a valid identity proof.
+- PAN Card acts as valid identity proof.

-- Can be used to file Income Tax returns.
+- It can be used to file Income Tax returns.

 - Mandatorily required to Open Savings Account, Trading & Demat Account, etc.